I Am... I Said: Reception

 A 2008 Diamond profile in The Daily Telegraph simply referred to the song's "raging existential angst," and Allmusic calls it "an impassioned statement of emotional turmoil... very much in tune with the confessional singer/songwriter movement of the time."

 The song was not without its detractors, however.
-Humorist Dave Barry extensively ridiculed the line "... no one heard at all, not even the chair".
+In a 2012 book about bad songs, humorist Dave Barry extensively ridiculed the line "... no one heard at all, not even the chair".

 The song garnered Diamond his first Grammy Awards nomination, for Best Pop Vocal Performance, Male.